What to do after buying a car: 10 steps

 5. Set up automatic payments

 When using an auto loan to purchase a new vehicle, it’s important to manage loan repayment responsibly.
-Making on-time payments every time helps you avoid damage to your credit score, which is one potential con of auto loans.
+Making monthly payments on time payments every time helps you avoid damage to your credit score, which is one potential con of auto loans.

 To help with that effort, consider setting up automatic loan payments.
 Setting up autopay protects you from accidentally forgetting a payment because they are automatically debited from your bank account.
 In some cases, taking this step can also save you money, as some lenders offer an annual percentage rate discount of 0.25 percent to 0.5 percent for customers who use autopay.